 Two-thirds of men go bald.

 Yup, you read that right.
-By the time they are thirty-five, over 65% of men will notice signs of thinning hair, either with a receding hairline, loss near the crown of the head, or diffuse thinning all around.
+By the time they are thirty-five, over 65% of men will notice signs of thinning, either with a receding hairline, loss near the crown of the head, or diffuse thinning all around.
 Even scarier, sometimes all three occur at once!
 And some dermatologists say that most men lose up to half of their hair before they even notice.

 The good news is that there are drugs that are proven to help most men.
 The bad news is that these are NOT miracle drugs.
-You won’t go from being as bald as a cue ball to looking like the caveman from the Gieco commercial (image below for reference).
+You won’t go from being as bald as a cue ball to looking like the caveman from the Geico commercial (image below for reference).
 Instead, they help save what you still have, can promote modest regrowth and may help thicken your hair follicles (which helps make your hair color look more intense and your head fuller).

 Caveman from Geico commercials.
 To be clear: topical finasteride will NOT make you this hairy, fortunately or unfortunately.